yetanotherco/aligned-layer/docs/0_internal/setting_aggregator_address_multisig.md

 - You need to have deployed the contracts following the [Deploy Contracts Guide](./2_deploy_contracts.md).

-## Propose transaction for UnPause AlignedLayerServiceManager
+## Propose transaction for Set Aggregator Address

 To propose the set aggregator address transaction you can follow the steps below: